thedarredondo/data-science-fundamentals/README.md

 - we need to admit that all predictions requie assumptions.
 - we end up with some gnarly integrals.

-The first point an exercise in humility--which can be difficult, but rewarding.
+The first point is an exercise in humility--which can be difficult, but rewarding.

 The second one, about the integrals, is interesting.
 It used to be a problem before computers and certain algorithms--Markov Chain Monte Carlo variants, mostly--were invented and refined.